-Woman accuses Neymar of rape, father says player set up
+Woman accuses Neymar of rape, player says he was set up

-A Brazilian police document says an unidentified woman has accused Neymar of raping her in Paris last month.
-The player’s father calls the incident “a setup” against his son.
+A Brazilian police document says an unidentified woman has accused soccer star Neymar of raping her in Paris last month.
+After the revelation, the player used Instagram to publish a 7-minute video that includes WhatsApp messages he says he exchanged with the accuser in a friendly way days later.

+Neymar calls the incident “a setup” and insists it is an attempt of extortion against him.

-The document obtained by The Associated Press on Saturday says the incident took place on May 15 at 8:20 p.m. in a hotel.
+The document obtained by The Associated Press on Saturday says the incident took place May 15 at 8:20 p.m. in a hotel.
+The woman went to police Friday in Sao Paulo.

-Neymar’s representatives have not replied to a request for comment, but his father and agent Neymar dos Santos denied any wrongdoing by the player in a television interview.
+Sao Paulo state’s Public Security Secretariat, which oversees police, confirmed in a statement that the complaint was registered, but did not offer details.

+Once more involved in an incident off the pitch, Neymar said he fell in a trap and will learn from the incident.

+The first messages in Neymar’s video are dated March 11.
+The video includes multiple erotic photos and messages he said he exchanged with the accuser.
+The last date that appears on the video is of May 16, with no reference to the alleged crime.

+Earlier his father and agent, Neymar da Silva Santos, said his son had consensual sexual relations with the accuser and was blackmailed by her lawyer after they broke up.

 “This is a tough moment.
 If we can’t show the truth quickly it will be a snowball.
-If we have to show Neymar’s WhatsApp messages and the conversations with this lady, we will,” Neymar dos Santos told TV Band.
+If we have to show Neymar’s WhatsApp messages and the conversations with this lady, we will,” Santos told TV Band.

+Neymar’s father said he has evidence that his son was blackmailed, including pictures and witnesses, but did not show either in the interview.
+He also said his son is already preparing his defense for a legal case if needed.

+The Paris police and the city’s prosecutors’ office said through spokesmen that they were unaware of any complaint.

 The woman says she and the Brazil star met in France after exchanging Instagram messages.